The best way of making Deaf people’s health better is to stop them getting sick in the first place.

 SignHealth campaigns for changes which will make access to healthcare as easy for Deaf people as it is for hearing people.

 Deaf people are twice as likely as hearing people to experience mental health problems, yet they do not have equal access to services.
 Therapy in BSL via SignHealth’s BSL Healthy Minds has a 75% success rate compared to 44% for therapy for hearing people.
 We know therapy in BSL works for Deaf people but provision varies from area to area.
-Many Clinical Commissioning Groups expect deaf people to access hearing services with therapists who don’t sign and don’t have an understanding of issue that affect deaf people.
+Many Clinical Commissioning Groups expect deaf people to access hearing services with therapists who don’t sign and don’t have an understanding of issues that affect deaf people.
 If therapy in BSL is available, there is often a long wait for an appointment due to funding difficulties.

 SignHealth’s Therapy, the Deaf Way campaign is asking the government to provide a nationally commissioned psychological therapy service for Deaf people in British Sign Language.